No Longer Original, But Still Divine

 In fact, Original Sin II left me consistently amazed not simply by the number of options, but by its ability to make every path special.
 There’s a perk that allows players to talk to animals, and it’s provided me with many amusing and often helpful conversations that plenty of players will miss altogether.
 I’ve learned much about the world of Rivellon from the elf-exclusive ability to read dead people’s memories by consuming their body parts, and I suspect anyone without an undead character in their party will have a much more difficult time maneuvering around deathfog than I did.

-is the purest kind of role-playing that there is.
+It’s the purest kind of role-playing that there is.
 Larian even went so far as to make every NPC in the game killable.
 If a townsperson has an item, I can try my lizard’s diplomatic skills.
 If that fails, I can try my thief’s pickpocketing.
 If that fails, there’s always another option.

 One of the great things about the recent CRPG resurgence has been seeing the genre trend toward tactical turn-based combat over the real-time messiness favored by the old days – a style which still, regretfully, plagues Obsidian’s recent releases.
 However, Original Sin had the best battle system of any RPG I’d ever played, and the sequel’s subtle tweaks only improve it.